 - Pain and suffering

 To get a more accurate assessment of what your case is worth, you should speak with a personal injury attorney who has experience handling slip-and-fall accidents.

 Slip-and-fall accidents involve someone slipping on the ground or an item on the ground.
 Trip and falls are similar, but they involve someone tripping over the ground or something on the ground.
 The conditions for proving fault in a trip and fall are the same; you must show that the property owner failed to remedy a dangerous condition on their property that led to your accident.

 Contact Us For Help After A Dangerous Premises Accident

 A slip and fall can lead to very serious injuries.
 Don’t delay if you have been hurt.
 We offer a free initial consultation with our attorney.
 In Georgia, call our Cartersville office at 678-721-0417.
+In Alabama, call our Auburn office at 334-604-7927.
 In South Carolina, call our Greenville office at 864-326-3073, or use our convenient form.